-Soaring mountains, rushing rivers, and a quaint downtown featuring a multitude of local craft breweries make Bend, Oregon a marvelous destination!
+Soaring mountains, rushing rivers, and a quaint downtown featuring a multitude of craft breweries make Bend, Oregon a marvelous destination!
 The natural playground is highlighted by an interesting history – and visitors are spoiled for choice of exciting and fun things to do in Bend, Oregon.

 When we planned a weekend in Bend, OR, we wanted to pack our trip with the top attractions and experiences.
 We sought out the best places to visit in Bend – and discovered a few lesser-known Bend tourist attractions, too.

 We have created a long list of fabulous things to do in Bend, Oregon – but first, we want to answer a few of the most frequently asked questions.

 Where is Bend, Oregon?

 Located in Central Oregon just to the east of the Cascade Mountains, Bend sits in the center of the state.
 Surrounded by mountains, forests and wilderness, central Bend is nestled along Mirror Pond and the Deschutes River.

 We share a map below and discuss how to get to Bend at the end of the article.

 Are you wondering, What is Bend Famous For?
 When searching for things to do around Bend it becomes clear that the area is known for the great outdoors and some of Oregon’s best craft beer.